Looking for the #1 Mac time tracking app? Skip ahead.

 It’s never been so easy to get distracted.
 Forget social media — even if you have the willpower to ignore your Facebook feed, can you resist the ping of a new email notification?
 The interesting headline of the latest Entrepreneur article?
 The pop up of a text on your iPhone?

-Even better, many Mac time management tools often come with financial management functions, such as generating invoices for your clients.
+Even better, some of the best Mac time management tools often come with financial management functions, such as generating invoices for your clients.
 Employers using Mac time tracking applications can have the assurance that they are getting value for money paid to their employees.

 Whether you’re a freelancer, founder, or remote employee, time tracking software helps make you and your team more productive.
 In this post I’ve rounded up the best Mac time tracking apps to make your decision easier.